Introduction

 - Will You Provide A Convenient Place For All Equipment Related Paperwork To Be Readily Accessible For Future Service?

-- Will Method Of Payment Be On The Contract And Do You Have Financing?
+- Will The Payment Method Be On The Contract, And Do You Have Financing?

 - Do You Offer A 100% Money Back Guarantee?